What is a CP40 IRS Notice?

 When you get a CP40 notice, you should confirm that the collection agency listed on the notice has your debt account.
 After that, contact them immediately to make payment arrangements for your tax debt.

 If you prefer, you can work with the IRS to resolve your tax debt.
-To transfer your tax debt account back to the IRS, simply contact the IRS and let them know what you want to do.
+To transfer your tax debt account back to the IRS, send your preference in writing to the collection agency.

 Here’s what you should do after you get a CP40 notice: